hanzihero/moedict-kindle/README.md

+> Looking to learn traditional Chinese characters?
+Check out [HanziHero](https://hanzihero.com), a Chinese character learning application that leverages mnemonics and spaced repetition to make learning Chinese characters a breeze. 🎉

 moedict-kindle is a traditional Chinese to traditional Chinese Kindle dictionary that uses the data licensed by https://moedict.tw.
 To my knowledge, it is the best Chinese-Chinese dictionary that is available in traditional script for Kindle.
 (If you are available of any alternatives, paid or otherwise, please let me know.)